Qolla l-Bajda Battery

 Qolla l-Bajda Battery (Batterija tal-Qolla l-Bajda or Fortina tal-Qolla l-Bajda) is an artillery battery in Żebbuġ, Gozo, Malta.
-It was built by the Order of Saint John between 1715 and 1716 as one of a series of coastal fortifications around the coasts of the Maltese Islands.
+It was built by the Order of Saint John in 1715 and 1716 as one of a series of coastal fortifications around the coasts of the Maltese Islands.
 It retained its original layout until the late 1970s, when it was converted into a discothèque and snack bar known as Rook (after the chess piece) and major alterations were made to the battery.
-The building is now abandoned and in a dilapidated state, being in the midst of a legal battle between the government and a private company.
+The building, in the midst of a legal battle between the government and a private company, is now abandoned and in a dilapidated state.

 Qolla l-Bajda Battery is one of only two surviving batteries on Gozo, the other one being Saint Anthony's Battery in Qala.
 It is not far from the northernmost point of the island, Reqqa Point, and as such it is the northernmost fortification in Malta.
 The battery is also known by a number of other names, including Xwejni Battery (Batterija tax-Xwejni), Qbajjar Battery (Batterija tal-Qbajjar) or the Castello.

 History

 Qolla l-Bajda Battery was built by the Order of Saint John in 1716 on the spur of land between the bays of Xwejni and Qbajjar.
 It was named after a nearby hillock known as Qolla l-Bajda (the White Hillock).
 It was designed by the military engineers Jacques de Camus d'Arginy and Bernard de Fontet.

 The battery is the only surviving part of a chain of fortifications that defended Marsalforn and nearby bays from Ottoman or Barbary attacks.
 The other towers, batteries, redoubts and entrenchments were all demolished or destroyed.

-The battery consists of a semi-circular gun platform ringed by a parapet with six embrasures, and two blockhouses joined together by a wall.
+The battery consists of a semi-circular gun platform ringed by a parapet with six embrasures, and two blockhouses joined by a wall.
 The blockhouses had musketry loopholes intended to protect the battery from a land attack.
 A ramp originally led to the entrance, which is located between the blockhouses.
 The battery's seaward side is protected by a small ditch, and salt pans are located close by.

 It was initially armed with six guns, but in 1770, its armament consisted of four 6-pounder guns with 276 rounds of roundshot and 60 rounds of grapeshot.

 The battery was abandoned in the 19th century, but was again used as Observation Post No. 5 during World War II.